Questions to ask HR regarding your Maternity Leave

 - Can I use my paid sick time and/or vacation time immediately following my paid time off?

 - What happens with my benefits while I am on leave?
 Will they continued to be paid as normal?
 If not, what percentage will I need to pay?

 - Are there any options for a gradual return to work when my leave is nearing its completion?

 - Will contributions to my retirement, flex spending accounts, etc. continue while I am on leave?
 Will I continue to accrue sick days while I am on leave?

 - What are the company policies on short-term disability?
 What happens if I need extended time off due to medical reasons?

 - In the case that I need to take time off before the baby arrives for medical reasons (high risk, bed rest), how will this be handled?
 Will it take away from my maternity leave time?

 - What are the physical forms I need to fill out?
 Is there a deadline?

-- What is the process of adding my child to our medial coverage once he/she is born (this question is also on our list for what to ask your health insurance as soon as you find out you are pregnant.
+- What is the process of adding my child to our medical coverage once he/she is born (this question is also on our list for what to ask your health insurance as soon as you find out you are pregnant.
 You’ll want to confirm this information with both parties!

 - I plan to breastfeed after baby is born, what space and/or accommodation will be made so I have a place to pump after returning to work?
 (To prepare for pumping at work, I highly suggest taking the Milkology class dedicated to pumping.
-It talks about your rights as a BF mother in the work place and how you can successfully express enough milk for your little one after you return to work.
+It talks about your rights as a BF mother in the workplace and how you can successfully express enough milk for your little one after you return to work.
 You can see the details on the online class here)